Monday, 25 July 2016

 Look at the clouds below!
 We were above them from where we came from.

 A few of us went to do our bush-peeing as the toilet tent was still being set up.
-We ladies had to help shield one another as another group of hikers had also set up their tents on a higher ground than ours.
+We ladies had to help shield one another as another group of hikers had also set up their tents on a higher ground over ours.

 The sunset was breathtaking!
 We quickly rushed to the vantage points to capture the spectacle of fading rays.
-We started to shiver, It was really getting COLD.
+We started to shiver.
+It was getting really COLD.

 Sunset from our campsite, at POS III Extra.